TeresaWehmeier/PyBer_Analysis/README.md

 <img src ="analysis/pyber_data_summary_table.png" width="60%" height="40%">

-As we look at distribution of drivers, rides and fares by city types in a simple pie chart below, it is clear that ride and fare distributions for urban areas are well below driver distribution.
+A comparison of distribution of drivers, rides and fares by city types in simple pie charts below shows urban driver distribution does not reflect similar distributions in fares and rides.
+Urban drivers are 80% of the driver distribution but only make up 65% of the rides and

 <img src = "analysis/Fig7.png" width="27%" height="30%">   <img src = "analysis/Fig5.png" width="25%" height="20%">   <img src = "analysis/Fig6.png" width="25%" height="20%">